ncase/covid-19/words/words.md

 Around 1 in 20 people infected with COVID-19 need to go to an ICU (Intensive Care Unit).[^icu_covid] In a rich country like the USA, there's 1 ICU bed per 3400 people.[^icu_us] Therefore, the USA can handle 20 out of 3400 people being *simultaneously* infected – or, 0.6% of the population.

-[^icu_covid]: Between 4.9% to 11.5% of *all* COVID-19 cases required ICU.
+[^icu_covid]: ["Percentage of COVID-19 cases in the United States from February 12 to March 16, 2020 that required intensive care unit (ICU) admission, by age group"](https://www.statista.com/statistics/1105420/covid-icu-admission-rates-us-by-age-group/).
+Between 4.9% to 11.5% of *all* COVID-19 cases required ICU.
 Generously picking the lower range, that's 5% or 1 in 20.
-[Percentage of COVID-19 cases in the United States from February 12 to March 16, 2020 that required intensive care unit (ICU) admission, by age group](https://www.statista.com/statistics/1105420/covid-icu-admission-rates-us-by-age-group/) Note that this total is specific to the US's age structure, and will be higher in countries with older populations, lower in countries with younger populations.
+Note that this total is specific to the US's age structure, and will be higher in countries with older populations, lower in countries with younger populations.

-[^icu_us]: “Number of ICU beds | 96,596”.
+[^icu_us]: “Number of ICU beds = 96,596”.
 From [the Society of Critical Care Medicine](https://sccm.org/Blog/March-2020/United-States-Resource-Availability-for-COVID-19) USA Population was 328,200,000 in 2019.
 96,596 out of 328,200,000 = roughly 1 in 3400.

 Even if we *more than tripled* that capacity to 2%, here's what would've happened *if we did absolutely nothing:*